vipulkrishnanmd/QueuedCall/README.md

 - Note: Sample app is not included in the jar file

 ## Running the sample app
+- Run `docker-compose up` in the main directory to run kafka on your local machine with docker
 - Run the command `./gradlew bootRun` to run the sample app.